turingschool/career-development-curriculum/module_four/pd_kickoff.md

 * Opening: objectives, scope & sequence of M4 PD.
 Introduction to PD groups, breakdown of week by week, and discussion of 30-day plan (8 mins)
 * DTR in groups & go over expectations (12 mins)
-* Visioning, Barriers, & Strengths (30 mins) -- more focused on creating goals, including timeline for getting a job
+* Visioning, Barriers, & Strengths (15 mins)
-	* Discussions in groups
-* Based on goals set in previous discussion, each person comes up with an action step to work on in the next week (8 mins)
+	* Rethink to be more about goal-setting and discuss potential action steps
+* Group Discussion (10 mins)
+* Work Time (10 mins)
-* Closing: Discuss homework, address questions (2 mins)
+* Closing: Share out action steps, Discuss homework, address questions (3 mins)

 ## Opening: The Big Picture
 ### Find Your Peer Groups Listed on the Slide